Environment, society and governance

 Invest with peace of mind

-Feel good about investing with a portfolio of 30-40 stocks chosen for their ethical merits and growth potential.
+Feel good about investing with a portfolio of 30-40 stocks chosen for their ethical merits and potential growth.

 Brown Advisory is an industry leader in ethical, social and governance (ESG) investment.
 Its Ethical Selection portfolio offers you exposure to companies that not only adhere to ESG practices, but embrace them proactively for business success.